 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-It is thought to be the result of an arterial spasm.
-With treatment, the heart failure often resolves after the grief subsides.
-Later testing generally shows no evidence of heart attack.
+“It may be the result of an arterial spasm,” Dr. Nissen says.
+“With treatment, the heart function often returns to normal after a few weeks.
+Later testing generally shows little or no evidence of heart attack.”

 A bout of sudden, strenuous physical activity can lead to heart attack in people who are not physically fit.

 It can happen from something as seemingly harmless as a pick-up game of basketball, or from a very strenuous activity like shoveling snow.

-Diseases known to increase the risk of heart attack include:
+However, diseases that are known to increase the risk of heart attack include:

 Any person with one of these conditions should see a cardiologist, in addition to their regular doctor, Dr. Nissen says.